0xXA/google-poc/README.md

-To reporoduce the vulnerability just follow the steps below:
+To reporoduce the CVE-2025-13425 just follow the steps below:

 - Step 1: Clone the fresh osv-scalibr source code:
 	```